microsoft/playwright/docs/src/running-tests-js.md

 <img width="1247" alt="HTML Reporter > Test Reports detailed view" src="https://user-images.githubusercontent.com/13063165/212868173-2bf680bb-274a-4aec-932b-d07255adcc74.png" />

 For projects created with `create-playwright` the HTML report is enabled by default.
-If you have a config which does not use the HTML report or running the show-report command yields to no reports, you can run it with `--reporter=HTML`.
+If you have a config which does not use the HTML report or running the show-report command yields to no reports, you can run it with `--reporter=html`.

 ```bash
 npx playwright show-report --reporter=HTML